YagiGo/find_me_a_restaurant/README.md

 - The marker can not be clicked, it would be a better user experience if the marker on the map can be clicked directly.
 - Search based on current location would be nice
+- The radius is fixed at 1 km at present, making it adjustable would be nice
 - The search result would be in whatever the language in the `Accept-Language` header.
 It would be nice if the user can choose the language.

 ## Something nice about this PJ